merkel1860/AdvJava/README.md

 # AdvJava
-This repository basically review java topics from intermediate to advanced.
+This repository basically reviews java topics from intermediate to advanced.
 Comparable
 Comparator
 Interface